Daytona Beach

 The Daytona, Autograph Collection

-Best hotel in the market, 20 minutes from the course
+Best hotel in the market

 Located near the Speedway at One Daytona, this is the strongest upscale option in the market.
 Clean, modern rooms and a short walk to the entertainment complex attached to the development.
 Book here if someone in the group wants a nicer stay and the group does not mind a slightly longer morning drive to the course.